 Some states have adopted clearly defined provisions protecting medical marijuana cardholders from wrongful termination due to their off-duty marijuana use.
 Certain jobs in health and safety have reasonably stringent rules on medicinal marijuana use.
-Despite the crackdown on marijuana at work by some employers, changing attitudes of legislators and employers aim to protect medical patient
+Despite the crackdown on marijuana at work by some employers, changing attitudes of legislators and employers aim to protect medical patients.

 Drug Testing Enforcement in Medical Marijuana Programs